Make a difference with a reverse advent calendar

 Read on to find out how to join us, and more importantly, WHY you should get involved.

 The current situation

-In the last financial year the Trussell Trust has given out nearly 1.2 million emergency food parcels to people in crisis in the UK.
-Of these, nearly 437,000 went to children.
-That’s 437,000 children who would go without food otherwise.
+In the last financial year the Trussell Trust has given out over 1.3 million emergency food parcels to people in crisis in the UK, a 13% increase on the previous year.
+Of these, nearly 484,000 went to children.
+That’s 484,000 children who would go without food otherwise.

 It’s obvious that a lack of nutritious food affects a child’s growth, physical development and health.
 But we must also consider the effect that it has on the educational attainment of our children living in poverty.
 Barnardos research has shown that:

 - “Only 48 per cent of 5 year old’s entitled to free school meals have a good level of development at the end of their reception year, compared to 65 per cent of all other pupils.

 - Less than half of pupils entitled to free school meals (just 34 per cent) achieve 5 GCSEs at C or above, including English and Maths, this compares to 61 per cent of pupils who are not eligible.”